pasoevi/innfin/doc/manual.md

 your constitution and standing.
 The aspects of play that depend on Strength attribute:

-- Max health points
+- Max health points.
-- Health point regeneration
+- Health point regeneration.
-- How big weapons you can carry
+- How big weapons you can carry.
 - How much damage you deal if you hit the target.
-Weapon-related skills use this skill to calculate the final damage value.
+Weapon-related. skills use this skill to calculate the final damage value.

 ## Intelligence ##